thefirstnoellle/gitCommands/README.md

-# New to Git?
+# gitCommands
+New to git?
 Begin learning with these 10 basic commands!